Faculty & Instructors

 e-mail Christina Hightower: firstname.lastname@example.org

-Miji Chae is currently pursuing a Master of Music in violin at Indiana University and is an Assistant Instructor.
+Leah Miji Cha is currently pursuing a DMA in violin at Indiana University and is an Assistant Instructor.
 After she earned a Bachelor of Music degree in Korea, she moved to the US to continue her violin and pedagogy studies with Mimi Zweig.
 She has performed often as a soloist and chamber musician.
 In addition to the violin, Miji plays the piano and electric guitar.

 e-mail Miji Chae: email@example.com